braze-inc/braze-docs/_docs/_user_guide/sage_ai/intelligence/intelligent_timing.md

 #### Launching the Canvas

 Unlike with campaigns, you don't need to worry about launching your Canvas 48 hours before the send date.
 This is because Intelligent Timing is set on the step level, not the Canvas level.
-Instead, we recommend that there is at least a 48 hour delay between the user entering the Canvas and receiving the step where Intelligent Timing is used.
+Instead, we recommend that there is at least a 48-hour delay between the user entering the Canvas and receiving the step where Intelligent Timing is used.

 ### Fallback time {#fallback-time}